-DW7.1 Professionalism on Social Media: how to contribute to your career prospects e.g. use of LinkedIn profiles

-DW7.2 Digital Law: focussing on laws surrounding upskirting, libel/slander sexting, revenge porn and how the law changes at age 18

-DW7.3 Digital Commerce: recall common scams and how to earn an income online
+- DW7.1 Professionalism on Social Media: how to contribute to your career prospects e.g. use of LinkedIn profiles - DW7.2 Digital Law: focussing on laws surrounding upskirting, libel/slander sexting, revenge porn and how the law changes at age 18 - DW7.3 Digital Commerce: recall common scams and how to earn an income online - DW7.4 18+ Internet: discussion about the parts of the internet that officially become available at 18 (e.g. gambling, dating aps) - DW7.5 Topical Discussion on a current online development e.g. Elon Musk taking over Twitter, ChatGPT and the development of AI, Online Safety Bill - DW7.6 AI in the Future Talk

-This is also specifically addressed in Life Skills lessons at Hampton Pre-Prep & Prep School at the following times:
+ESafety is also specifically addressed in Life Skills and Computing lessons at Hampton Pre-Prep & Prep School at the following times:

-- EYFS Information about online safety is delivered at an age appropriate level as part of Personal, Social and Emotional Development and Understanding the World (Digiduck's Big Decision). - Pre-Prep pupils in Years 1 and 2 receive regular reminders about keeping safe online. - From Reception to Year 6, pupils follow the Jigsaw programme as part of the Life Skills and Relationships Education programme.

-- From Year 3, this specifically includes the following:

-- Keeping safe and why it's important online and offline

-- Keeping safe online and where to go for help
+- EYFS Information about online safety is delivered at an age appropriate level as part of Personal, Social and Emotional Development and Understanding the World (Digiduck's Big Decision). - Pre-Prep pupils in Years 1 and 2 receive regular reminders about keeping safe online. - From Reception to Year 6, pupils follow the Jigsaw programme as part of the Life Skills and Relationships Education programme. - From Year 3, this specifically includes the following: - o Keeping safe and why it's important online and offline - o Keeping safe online and where to go for help

 - Year 4

-- \circ $\,$ Being a school citizen $\,$
+- Being a school citizen

-- o Understanding influences
+- Understanding influences

+- Digital awareness

 - Year 5

-- Rights and responsibilities online
+- o Rights and responsibilities online

-- Online gaming and gambling
+- o Online gaming and gambling

+- o Racism

-- o Reducing screen time
+- Reducing screen time

 - Dangers of online grooming

 - SMARRT internet safety rules

 - Year 6

-- o Technology safety
+- Technology safety

-- o Take responsibility with technology use
+- Take responsibility with technology use

 - Sexting

+- Positive relationships